 Antibiotic Guardian 2022 Shared Learning & Awards

-The sixth annual Antibiotic Guardian Shared Learning and Awards event will be held in November 2022, ahead of World Antimicrobial Awareness Week.
+The sixth annual Antibiotic Guardian Shared Learning and Awards event has now launched and will be held in early 2023, with shortlisted entries announced during World Antimicrobial Awareness Week 2022

 Join us as we host the sixth Antibiotic Guardian Shared Learning Awards event, championing organisations and individuals who have demonstrated achievements in tackling antimicrobial resistance at a local, regional or national level.